tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
+- disable extrusion for now
+- develop example where extrusion is necessary
+    - determine if there's a way to delay extrusion to only when necessary
+    - to keep types uncluttered
+- in `resolve_polarity` - `Imp` case, consider only resolving the consequent and leaving the antecedent alone
+- in `combine_fix`, consider if input (left) variables should be ignored when resolving output (right)
 - update examples with alias to make type reconstruction easier to read
 - update fix type reconstruction to construct simple types
     - if body type of fix doesn't match expected type structure
     - e.g. curried bodies
 - update `extract_field_plain` to handle Diff type

-- disable extrusion for now
-- develop example where extrusion is necessary
-    - determine if there's a way to delay extrusion to only when necessary
-    - to keep types uncluttered
 - test out `max`
 - test out `fib`
 - test out `suml`